Hyperband-based Bayesian Optimization for Black-box Prompt Selection: Results

-As demonstrated in Section~\ref{sec:main_results}, \texttt{TRIPLE-SH} emerges as the strongest competitor.
-To assess whether \hbbodkl's improvements are consistent across different LLMs, we present in Table~\ref{tab:rel_impro} the median relative improvement over the ten benchmark tasks for each LLM, along with the interquartile range in parentheses.
+As shown in Section~\ref{sec:main_results}, \texttt{TRIPLE-SH} emerges as the strongest competitor.
+To assess whether \hbbodkl's improvements over \texttt{TRIPLE-SH} are consistent across different LLMs, we present in Table~\ref{tab:rel_impro} the median relative improvement over the ten benchmark tasks for each LLM.

-The table reveals that \hbbodkl consistently outperforms \texttt{TRIPLE-SH} in terms of both anytime validation and test performance.
+The table reveals that \hbbodkl consistently outperforms \texttt{TRIPLE-SH} in terms of both \emph{anytime} validation and test error.
 For instance, when using Claude 3 Haiku, the average test error is reduced by a median factor of $0.066$ and $0.027$ at $0.25$ and $0.50$ of the total budget, respectively.

-While we observe positive improvements over \texttt{TRIPLE-SH} on the validation set with a full budget, these gains are less pronounced on the test set.
-This discrepancy might be attributed to both methods successfully identifying the optimal prompt for each benchmark when having evaluated more prompts on more validation instances but therefore also having made more LLM calls.
+While we further observe positive improvements over \texttt{TRIPLE-SH} on the validation set with a full budget, these gains are less pronounced on the test set.
+One possible reason for this discrepancy is that both methods, when given a sufficient budget, successfully identify prompts that have low or optimal validation error.
+However, optimal validation error does not necessarily guarantee optimal test error.
+We provide further analysis of the generalization gap between validation and test performance that is influenced by the size of the validation set in Appendix~\ref{app:generalization}.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-To better understand the contributions of the individual components in \hbbodkl, we conduct a comprehensive ablation study.
-Figure~\ref{fig:ablation} reports the average anytime normalized validation and test errors of the best prompt found by systematically removing specific components of our \hbbodkl such that we can quantify their importance.

-Our analysis focuses on four key aspects: the use of a GP with a deep kernel, the incorporation of a structural-aware deep kernel, the integration of Hyperband for multi-fidelity scheduling, and the final proposed method.
-Results demonstrate the incremental improvements achieved by each component.
-We focus on the validation error as shown in Figure~\ref{fig:ablation_overall_valid} to describe results as improvement here is a direct consequence of the change of components, but, we report the test error in Figure~\ref{fig:ablation_overall_test}.
+To better understand the contributions of the individual components of \hbbodkl, we conduct a comprehensive ablation study.
+Our ablation focuses on four key aspects: the use of a GP with a deep kernel (DK-GP), the incorporation of a structural-aware DK-GP, the integration of HB for multi-fidelity scheduling, and the final \hbbodkl.
+We aim to answer the following main research questions: (RQ1) Does a structural-aware DK-GP improve over a non-structural-aware DK-GP and a vanilla GP?
+(RQ2) Does multi-fidelity scheduling with HB improve over full-fidelity methods?
+(RQ3) Does combining our structural-aware DK-GP with HB improve over HB with a random proposal?

+Figure~\ref{fig:ablation} presents the average anytime normalized validation and test errors of the best prompt found by systematically removing specific components of our \hbbodkl such that we can quantify their importance and answer above research questions.
+We focus on the validation error as shown in Figure~\ref{fig:ablation_overall_valid} to describe results, as improvement of the validation error is a direct consequence of the change of components.